 The Independent, 18 Dec.
 2012.

 The word comes from the older noun and verb overween.
-Both have now almost entirely vanished but were available to the writers of an earlier age, including John Aubrey in the seventeenth century, who produced this concisely damning word portrait:
+Both have now almost entirely vanished but were available to the writers of an earlier age.
+That included John Aubrey in the seventeenth century, who produced this concisely damning word portrait:

 A better instance of a squeamish, disobligeing, slighting, insolent, proud fellow perhaps can’t be found than in Gwin, the Earle of Oxford’s Secretary.
 No reason satisfies him but he overweenes, and cutts some sower faces that would turn the milke in a fair ladie’s breast.